 Ms. Martinet has particular expertise in assisting trademark owners and online platforms in connection with e-commerce, Internet intermediary liability issues, privacy issues, and related intellectual property and information technology matters.

-Ms. Martinet graduated with honors from the University of Paris II (France) and Libera Università Degli Studi Sociali (Rome, Italy) and continues to collaborate with Stanford University as a Transatlantic Technology Law Forum (TTLF) Fellow.
+Ms. Martinet graduated with honors from the University of Paris Pantheon Assas (France) and Libera Università Degli Studi Sociali (Rome, Italy) and continues to collaborate with Stanford University as a Transatlantic Technology Law Forum (TTLF) Fellow.
 Her TTLF thesis, “Internet Intermediaries’ Liability for Copyright and Trademark Infringement: Reconciling the US and EU approaches” is posted at the Stanford Law School site.

 Ms. Martinet’s native languages are French and Italian; she is fluent in English, and conversant in Spanish as well.